18 prescription-free ways to get pain-free

 Foods, spices and supplements to ease your pain:

-1. Eliminate or significantly reduce most grains and all “added” sugars (from soda pop, baked goods (cookies, cakes, pastries, and candies) for a period of 90 days.
+1. Eliminate or significantly reduce most grains and all “added” sugars (from soda pop, baked goods (cookies, cakes, pastries, and candies) for 90 days.
 This will lower your insulin and leptin levels and decrease insulin and leptin resistance.
 These are conditions that are created by poor diet choices over time and lead to excess visceral fat (central obesity, metabolic syndrome, pre-diabetes and diabetes).
 This will also keep inflammatory prostaglandins in check.
 For a real-life testimony, read how EHO contributor Margaret Cantwell relieved her arthritis on the paleo (grain-free) diet.

-2. Add Omega 3 Fish oil (3-6 grams) to your daily supplements.
+2. Add omega-3 fish oil (3-6 grams) to your daily supplements.

-4. Astaxanthin is one of the most effective fat-soluble antioxidants known—and is found in plentiful amounts in krill.
-It has very potent anti-inflammatory properties and in many cases works far more effectively than anti-inflammatory drugs.
+4. Astaxanthin is one of the most effective fat-soluble antioxidants known and is found in plentiful amounts in krill.
+It has very potent anti-inflammatory properties and, in many cases, works far more effectively than anti-inflammatory drugs.
 Higher doses are typically required, and you may need 8 milligrams (mg) or more per day to achieve this benefit.
 Again, a quality source is crucial.

 5. Ginger has potent anti-inflammatory activity and offers pain relief and stomach-settling properties.
 Fresh ginger works well steeped in boiling water as a tea or grated into vegetable juice.